Home Breakfast Cranberry Orange Muffins (+ Easy Recipe)

 Tips for Making the Best Muffins

-• Zest the orange before you juice it.
+• Get zesty.
+Zest the orange before juicing it.
 It’s much easier that way.

-• Don’t over-mix the batter.
-No need to use an electric mixer, either – a good-old wire whisk or rubber spatula will do.
+• Resist the urge to overmix!
+There is no need to use an electric mixer.
+A good old wire whisk or rubber spatula will do.
 Stop as soon as you no longer see streaks of flour.
 An over-mixed batter will yield dense muffins.

-• Use room temperature milk and egg.
-They’ll incorporate easily with the rest of the ingredients.
+• Room temperature rules.
+The milk and egg will incorporate easily with the rest of the ingredients.

-• Reserve some cranberries.
+• Set some cranberries aside.
 Then, sprinkle them on top right before baking for a prettier look.

-• Use buttermilk instead of milk for moister muffins.
-Stir together 1 tablespoon of vinegar with 1 cup of milk and let the mixture sit for 10 minutes, or until it curdles.
+• Add a buttery twist.
+Use buttermilk instead of regular milk for moister muffins.
+Stir together 1 tablespoon of vinegar with 1 cup of milk and let the mixture sit for 10 minutes or until it curdles.

-• Use vegetable oil, not butter.
-Some recipes call for the latter – don’t trust those!
+• Ditch the butter.
+Use vegetable oil instead.
 While butter does help with flavor, it won’t make the muffins as moist as vegetable oil does.
 Butter also makes the muffins super greasy.
-Stick to oil and just add vanilla to improve the batter’s flavor.
+Stick to oil and add vanilla to improve the batter’s flavor.

-• Pour water over any empty muffin cups.
+• Save your empty muffin cups.
+Pour water over them.
 This will prevent the pan from getting scorched while baking.

-• Don’t open the oven door in the middle of baking!
+• Don’t open the oven door!
 This will alter the temperature inside and might cause the muffins to deflate.

-• Glaze them.
+• Glaze them up.
 Turn your breakfast into dessert.
 Whisk together 1 cup of powdered sugar, 2 tablespoons of milk, and 1 tablespoon of orange juice.
 Drizzle the glaze over the muffins.

-• Add some chocolate chips.
+• Throw in some chocolate chips.
 Cranberries, orange, and chocolate all together in one muffin?
 It might sound strange, but don’t knock it till you try it!
 White chocolate, in particular, tastes amazing with cranberries.

-• Make lemon cranberry muffins instead.
-The citrus doesn’t just have to be orange.
+• Try a citrusy twist.
+The citrus in this recipe doesn’t just have to be orange.
 Try the recipe with lemon zest and lemon juice instead.

 How to Store Cranberry Orange Muffins